iostackproject/SDGen/README.md

 modules to scan/generate data, which are loaded from a simple configuration file.

-# A Data Mimicking Method
+# A Data Mimicking Method for Compression
 Next, we describe a practical example of how to make use of the framework integrating novel data mimicking mehtods.
 Concretely, our method implemented in SDGen tries to emulate the compression ratios and times of a target dataset for a variety of compression